 Develop a Personal Decision Framework

-In hiring, there is a power dynamic in which candidates feel that the employer holds all the cards and can easily lose sight of their own needs.
+The power dynamic in hiring can be uneven.
+Candidates often feel that the employer holds all the cards and can easily lose sight of their own needs.
 Every employer has a standard—a framework—for evaluating their next employee.
-If you have one of your own, that puts you on even footing psychologically.
+We recommend creating a framework of your own.

-Creating a framework will help you organize your research, demonstrate your strengths in your resume, cover letter, and interview, and create a more equitable interaction between both parties.
-It’s about figuring out which tradeoffs you’re willing to accept between what drives you, what you’re good at, what compensation you require, and the many ways that work impacts your life.
+Creating a personal decision framework will help you organize your research, demonstrate your strengths in your resume, cover letter, and interview, and create a more equitable interaction between both parties.
+At this stage, you are figuring out which tradeoffs you’re willing to accept between what drives you, what you’re good at, what compensation you require, and the many ways that work impacts your life.
 Here’s how to begin thinking about that.

 “You can find similar roles in so many different types of organizations, whether that’s a writer, program manager, recruiter, etc. Think about your values, what fascinates you, or what you connect with in some way.”— Staffing Advisors Project Director Lilly Khan